icing/mod_md/README.md

-   +- archive              # copies of older domain data +- challenges           # temporary files for answering ACME challenges +- domains              # one subdir per MD, contains keys and certificates +- fallback-privkey.pem # key used when no valid certificate is available +- fallback-cert.pem    # certificate used as long as no other is available +- httpd.json           # properties of the server, e.g. which ports it listens on +- md_store.json        # SECRET for private key protection, store version info +- staging              # MD information during certificate process
+   +- archive              # copies of older domain data +- challenges           # temporary files for answering ACME challenges +- domains              # one subdir per MD, contains keys and certificates +- httpd.json           # properties of the server, e.g. which ports it listens on +- md_store.json        # SECRET for private key protection, store version info +- staging              # MD information during certificate process